Siege of Marawi: October 22

-Deputy commander of the operation, Col. Romeo Brawner, told a press conference that an estimated 30 people, including militants and some of their family members, were fighting to hold a fortified two-storey building next to Lake Lanao, which was the final ISIL-held building in Marawi.
-He added that soldiers were using loudspeakers to urge them to surrender and that the military didn't know who their leader was.
-Brawner also declared that the military had rescued the last 20 hostages by October 22.
+Deputy commander of operations Col. Romeo Brawner Jr., told a press conference that an estimated 30 people, including militants and some of their family members, were fighting to hold a fortified two-story building next to Lake Lanao, which was the final militant-held building in Marawi.
+He added that soldiers were using loudspeakers to urge them to surrender and that the military did not know who their leader was.
+Brawner also declared that the AFP had rescued the last 20 hostages.
 As of then, 919 militants and 165 security personnel had been killed in the battle.

 October 23

-October 23, the AFP cleared the final ISIL-held building in Marawi, fully recapturing the city.
-General Eduardo Año stated bodies of 42 dead militants were found in two buildings and a mosque in the battle zone, stating that it was possible that some militants were still hiding.
+The AFP cleared the final militant-held building in Marawi, fully recapturing the city.
+AFP Chief General Eduardo Año said that the bodies of 42 militants were found in two buildings and a mosque in the battle zone, stating that it was possible that some militants were still hiding.
 The bodies also included two wives of Maute gunmen.
-Meanwhile, Defense Secretary Delfin Lorenzana announced the end of the battle and the end of combat operations in the area.
-He added that Bacu was believed to be among those 42 dead militants.
+Meanwhile, Defense Secretary Lorenzana announced the end of the battle and the end of combat operations in the area.
+He added that Bacu was believed to be among the dead militants.
 Intelligence sources later stated that he was among the last three or four militants who could have escaped.
-However, in November, the Philippine Army stated that they believed that Amin Bacu had been killed during the battle, and that the remnants of the Maute group were now largely leaderless, ending the battle of Marawi, achieving a Filipino military victory.
+However, in November, the Philippine Army stated that they believed that Amin Bacu had been killed during the battle, and that the remnants of the Maute group were now largely leaderless.